 - 1. Check the space dedicated to the barcode on the label and the data to be encoded.
 This will enable you to select the right GS1 DataBar type. - GTIN only: GS1 DataBar Omnidirectional.
 If less space GS1 DataBar Stacked Omnidirectional. - GTIN plus weight: GS1 DataBar Expanded.
-If less space GS1 DataBar Expanded Stacked - Symbol Specification Table 1.
+If less space GS1 DataBar Expanded Stacked - Choose the X-dimension.
+This should be between 0.264 mm and 0.660 mm, for loose produce it may be 0,203 mm and then lead to slower scanning performance.
+For more details, refer to the GS1 General Specification Chapter 5, Symbol Specification Table 1.